 Meet the team

-I have been at TPS for seven years as Deputy Headmaster, having previously been at Redmaids’ High School in Bristol, and before that at Millfield School in Somerset.
+I have been at TPS since 2013 as Deputy Headmaster, having previously been at Redmaids’ High School in Bristol, and before that, at Millfield School in Somerset.
 I gained a First Class Honours degree in History from the University of Southampton, having studied history and international relations; and still have the privilege of teaching some history at TPS.
-I chose a career in education consciously as a late entrant to the profession in order to pursue my academic interests and passion for communicating these interests to students.
+I chose a career in education consciously, as a late entrant to the profession, in order to pursue my academic and sporting interests and passion for communicating these interests to students.
+I spent many years marking A Level history examinations for OCR; have previously been a governor at a primary school and a junior rugby coach, and currently sit on the Society of Head’s Deputy Heads’ Committee.
 I am an avid follower of Cardiff Blues rugby team and Cardiff City football club.